-The City of Broadview Heights’ Master Plan will seek to build upon the community’s sense of pride and reinvestment by looking closely at land use and how policy decisions could affect future and existing development trends.
+The City of Broadview Heights’ Master Plan builds upon the community’s sense of pride and reinvestment by looking closely at how land use and policy decisions affect future and existing development trends.

 The Broadview Heights Master Plan was unanimously adopted by Broadview Heights City Council on September 7, 2021.

 The Broadview Heights Master Plan process officially kicked off in February of 2019 and continued over the course of the next 18 months.
 A Steering Committee comprised of residents, business owners, and other stakeholders guided the plan through this process.
 The plan included an analysis of current conditions, the development of a vision for the future, action steps to achieve that vision, and action prioritization.